How to obtain a Michigan license to practice psychology

 All postdoctoral fellows must possess a Michigan license to begin the fellowship.
 This should be a Doctoral Educational Limited License but can be a Master’s Educational Limited License (TLLP) if needed due to delays in degree conferment.

-The Program Directors will assist new fellows in determining which license to obtain.
+The Program Director will assist new fellows in determining which license to obtain.

 The application process can take several weeks.
-(See licensing and application forms for more information.)
-We strongly encourage incoming fellows to begin the application process as soon as they are accepted into the fellowship program.
+(See Michigan's licensing and application forms for more information).
+We strongly encourage incoming fellows to begin the application process as soon as they accept a position within the fellowship program.

 The application packet may be obtained from the Michigan Board of Psychology, which is the state office that grants limited and full licenses for psychologists.